bob-anderson-ok/Jocular/src/jocularmain/Help/marker.help.md

 #### Deleting a marker ---

-Click the radio button that corresponds to the marker that is to be removed completely, then click the **Erase Selected Marker** button, then click the **None** radio button.
+Click the radio button that corresponds to the marker that is to be removed completely, then click the **Erase Marker** button, then click the **None** radio button.

 #### Temporarily hiding marker ---

 To reduce visual clutter, the markers may be hidden by clicking the **Hide/Unhide** button.
 The markers remain effective whether or not they are hidden from sight.

+#### Erase all markers ---

+Click the **Erase All** button is a time saver if more than one previously placed marker is to be deleted.